pyodide/pyodide/docs/usage/type-conversions.md

 is `'s'`, we will convert the buffer to a string and if the format is `'?'` we will convert it to an Array of booleans.

-If the dimension is greater than one, we will convert it to a nested Javascript array, with the innermost dimension handled in the same way we would handle a 1d array.
+If the dimension is greater than one, we will convert it to a nested JavaScript array, with the innermost dimension handled in the same way we would handle a 1d array.